ray-project/ray/doc/source/serve/key-concepts.rst

 Backends define the implementation of your business logic or models that will handle requests when queries come in to :ref:`serve-endpoint`.
 In order to support seamless scalability backends can have many replicas, which are individual processes running in the Ray cluster to handle requests.
 To define a backend, first you must define the "handler" or the business logic you'd like to respond with.
-The handler should take as input a `Flask Request object <https://flask.palletsprojects.com/en/1.1.x/api/?highlight=request#flask.Request>`_.
-The handler should return any JSON-serializable object as output.
+The handler should take as input a `Starlette Request object <https://www.starlette.io/requests/>`_ and return any JSON-serializable object as output.
 For a more customizable response type, the handler may return a
 `Starlette Response object <https://www.starlette.io/responses/>`_.
-In the future, Ray Serve will support `Starlette Request objects <https://www.starlette.io/requests/>`_ as input as well.

 A backend is defined using :mod:`client.create_backend <ray.serve.api.Client.create_backend>`, and the implementation can be defined as either a function or a class.
 Use a function when your response is stateless and a class when you might need to maintain some state (like a model).